 Signaturely is a simple and effective way to get online signatures with legal validity, regardless of where your signees are or which devices they’re using.

-With Signaturely, you can create a free account to start getting signatures online immediately.
+With Signaturely, you can create a free account to immediately get signatures online.
 Upload your documents from Google Drive, Dropbox, and OneDrive, set them up with signature fields, and send them to your signees.

 The free plan allows you to send up to three signature requests per month for free.
 It gives you access to the audit log and history, and it can send you notifications and reminders.